 - All behaviour incidents are recorded by staff via Class Dojo.
-These are regularly reviewed by SLT so that patterns of behaviour can be identified and issues resolved in order to prevent bullying taking place. - Alleged/Confirmed incidents of bullying are recorded on incident forms and filed in the school office.

-- Incidents of bullying outside of school hours that are reported to the school by parents, carers, pupils or others are logged in the same way.
+These are regularly reviewed by SLT so that patterns of behaviour can be identified and issues resolved in order to prevent bullying taking place.
+Higher level concerns will be recorded on CPOMS under Escalating Behaviour. - Alleged/Confirmed incidents of bullying are recorded on CPOMS - Incidents of bullying outside of school hours that are reported to the school by parents, carers, pupils or others are logged in the same way.
 Such incidents will be followed up and if necessary reported to other relevant authorities ie Social Services, Police or other schools involved.
-The headteacher will investigate the incident by speaking to the victim, the child accused of bullying, any witnesses and the reporting adult.
-The parents of all children involved will then be informed of the investigation and its outcomes. - The Senior Leadership Team is responsible for liaising with class teachers and other staff, to ensure incidents of bullying are not missed. - The Senior Leadership Team will periodically analyse our behavior data to measure the success of the policies and procedures against the number of incidents, the number of children involved and the sanctions required.
+The headteacher will investigate the incident by speaking to the victim, the child accused of bullying, any witnesses and the reporting adult. - The parents of all children involved will then be informed of the investigation and its outcomes.
+The Senior Leadership Team is responsible for liaising with class teachers and other staff, to ensure incidents of bullying are not missed.

+• The Senior Leadership Team will periodically analyse our behaviour data to measure the success of the policies and procedures against the number of incidents, the number of children involved and the sanctions required.